 You'll also learn how to recognize social, economic, and environmental factors that influence health, advocate for disease prevention and public health promotion, embrace population care, and collaborate with community partners to help address their needs.
 Moreover, you'll build relationships with a wide range of patients and populations.

-The following service-learning activities are core to the Kaiser Permanente School of Medicine's student experience, providing robust opportunities to integrate learning and action.
+The following community engagement initiatives are core to the Kaiser Permanente Bernard J. Tyson School of Medicine's student experience, providing robust opportunities to integrate learning and action.

 During our students’ first two years, our curriculum will situate them every month at one community health clinic to address the needs the community has identified.
 These partnerships are intended to extend the experiences our students have in Kaiser Permanente Medical Centers and enhance their understanding of the complex interplay of social and environmental influences on health and well-being.

 Wide-ranging volunteer opportunities are available and supported for students, faculty, and staff.
 Whether preparing meals at a local homeless shelter in Pasadena, supporting health education in the greater L.A.
 Unified School District, or providing technical assistance to community health workers’ organizations across California, our mission to "improve the health and well-being of patients and communities" is embedded in our educational philosophy.